Linaro/website/downloads/security.md

 layout: default-no-sub-nav
 title: Downloads and help for Meltdown and Spectre
 permalink: /downloads/security/
+image:
+  featured: true
+  path: /assets/images/blog/meltdown-spectre-download-linaro.jpg
+  name: meltdown-spectre-download-linaro.jpg
 ---
-The work of Linaro’s Security Working Group is described under [Work: Core Engineering: Security](https://www.linaro.org/core/security/).
+The work of Linaro's Security Working Group is described under [Work: Core Engineering: Security](https://www.linaro.org/core/security/).
 This page offers brief descriptions and links to security related downloads from across Linaro, ordered with latest first.

 ## Downloads and help for Meltdown and Spectre